The Value of Internships

 Steven J. Budryk

-Steven Budryk, MS, is an accountant at Traphagen & Traphagen LLC.
-He is a CPA Candidate member of the NJCPA.
+Steven Budryk, CPA, MS, is an accountant at Traphagen & Traphagen LLC.
+He can be reached at firstname.lastname@example.org.

 This article appeared in the September/October 2020 issue of New Jersey CPA magazine.
 Read the full issue.